GNOME/gimp/plug-ins/script-fu/docs/using-v3-binding.md

 Some scripts might examine the result of a call to a void PDB procedure, thinking that (#t) is the success of the call, but that is a misconception and should be fixed.

-Calls to PDB procedures that return C void return (#t) in v2 and  the empty list (), sometimes called nil, in v3 dialect.
+Calls to PDB procedures that return C void return (#t) in v2 and the empty list () i.e. nil in v3 dialect.

 ## Details of the implementation